-Smoking is proven to be harmful to health on a variety of levels.
-Tobacco use is currently the single largest preventable cause of death and disease in the United States, according to the Centers for Disease Control and Prevention (CDC).
-In 2013, the CDC statistics revealed that 17.8% of American adults were smokers, the equivalent to 42.1 million people.
+Smoking has been proven to be harmful to health on a variety of levels.
+Tobacco use is currently the single largest preventable cause of death and disease in the U.S., according to the Centers for Disease Control and Prevention (CDC).
+In 2013, CDC statistics revealed that 17.8% of American adults were smokers, equivalent to 42.1 million people.
 However, this habit kills 480,000 people every year in the U.S. alone, over 41,000 of which are related to secondhand smoke exposure.

-Cigarette smoking highly increases pulmonary hypertension mainly due to the reactive nitrogen species and consequent oxidative vascular damages, as concluded by the authors.
+Cigarette smoking significantly increases PH mainly due to the reactive nitrogen species and consequent oxidative vascular damages, as concluded by the authors.
 In addition, smoking is the greatest contributor to the development of chronic obstructive pulmonary disease (COPD), chronic bronchitis and emphysema, which are diseases correlated with secondary pulmonary hypertension.
-Therefore, smokers who develop pulmonary hypertension are likely to also suffer from other lung conditions.
+Therefore, smokers who develop PH are likely to also have other lung conditions.

-There is currently no cure for pulmonary hypertension, but there are treatments that help ease the symptoms of the disease and increase life expectancy.
-Medications and therapies are, however, not enough and lifestyle alterations are also required to patients.
-Quitting smoking is one of the most important alterations to be made on the health of PH patients, due to the major impact that the habit has on overall health.
-When patients are not able to give up smoking, the progression of the disease tends to be faster, while the quality of life is decreased.
+There is currently no cure for PH, but there are treatments that help ease the symptoms of the disease and increase life expectancy.
+Medications and therapies are, however, not enough, and lifestyle alterations are also required for patients.
+Quitting smoking is one of the most important changes PH person can make for their health.
+When patients are not able to give up smoking, the progression of the disease tends to be faster, while quality of life is decreased.

-Patients who suffer from pulmonary hypertension and continue to smoke are more likely to have exacerbated symptoms, including shortness of breath (dyspnea), fatigue, dizziness or fainting spells (syncope), pain or pressure in the chest, swelling (edema) in the ankles, legs and abdomen (ascites), irregular heart beat and difficulties in exercising or even performing daily activities.
-Quit smoking is, however, not easy, reason why patients should their physicians help to design a smoking cessation plan or to prescribe medication for that purpose.
+Patients with PH who continue to smoke are more likely to have exacerbated symptoms, including shortness of breath (dyspnea), fatigue, dizziness or fainting spells (syncope), pain or pressure in the chest, swelling (edema) in the ankles, legs and abdomen (ascites), irregular heartbeat, and difficulties exercising or even performing daily activities.
+Quitting smoking, however, is not easy; patients should consult their physicians to design a smoking cessation plan or to prescribe medication for that purpose.